dhes/smart-on-fhir-tutorial/example-smart-app/README.md

 My goal is to set up a patient facing app that allows me to download those resource on Cerner, Epic and Elation.
 Then I have much of my post 2015 chart in one file.

-Now have changed to simple index and laund files and set aside the originals as index-original.html and launch-original.html.
+Now have changed to simple index and launch files and set aside the originals as index-original.html and launch-original.html.